Expenses

 If the change in work base becomes permanent or you continue working there for more 2 years, this becomes your new work base.
 You cannot claim mileage to your new work base.

-If ECC requires you to make a permanent change, our Excess Travelling Expenses policy may apply.
+If the council requires you to make a permanent change, our Excess Travelling Expenses policy may apply.

 Example of claimable mileage